 I hope the rumors of AC/DC disbanding aren't true, but man have they had a good run.
 The fact that they've thrived for 40 years is a tribute to the power of fundamental three-chord rock.

 Clutterheads, we've discussed before how it's a much better sign when Ben Affleck is behind the camera instead of in front of it, but how do we feel about this movie where he plays the husband of a missing woman?
 The fact that it's a David Fincher movie has to help, right?

 Okay kids, that's going to do it for now.
 I choose to believe that AC/DC will continue on, so let's celebrate them by having them close things out today.
 This song goes out to every runner in next week's Boston Marathon who will prove that they, and we, will not be defeated by tragedy.
 That we will carry on and reach new heights, and the hell with those who would try to show otherwise.
 To each of the runners, we dedicate today's, "Song of the Day" to you.
 In fact, we salute you.

 Thanks for stopping by, everyone.
 It was great to see you, as always.
-Have a good day, behave yourselves (as much as possible), and we'll see you back here again for more fun soon.
-Until next time, that's today's Clutter, and we are outta here.
+Enjoy the rest of your day, and we'll see you back here again for more fun soon.
+Until next time, that is in fact today's Clutter, and you're right, we are outta here.